Suzanne Mallouk

-Suzanne Mallouk (born September 10, 1960) is a Canadian-born painter, psychiatrist, and psychoanalyst based in New York City.
-She is best known for being amongst a core of East Village creatives in the 1980s and for her relationship with artist Jean-Michel Basquiat, both of which are chronicled by her friend Jennifer Clement in Widow Basquiat: A Memoir.
+Suzanne Mallouk (born September 10, 1960) is a Canadian-born painter, psychiatrist, and psychoanalyst, based in New York City.
+She is best known for her role within a core of East Village creatives in the 1980s and for her relationship with artist Jean-Michel Basquiat, much of which her friend Jennifer Clement chronicled in Widow Basquiat: A Memoir.
 In 2015, Vogue magazine listed Basquiat and Mallouk among "The 21 Most Stylish Art World Couples of All Time."

-Mallouk was involved in the pursuit of justice for the death of Michael Stewart, a victim of police brutality in 1983.
+Mallouk was also involved in the pursuit of justice for the death of Michael Stewart, a boyfriend of hers and a fatality of police brutality in 1983.
 In 1985, Mallouk had a one-woman show at the Vox Populi Gallery in the East Village.
-She also had a brief music career as singer and songwriter performing under the stage name Ruby Desire.
-From 1990 to 2005, she pursued her education and became a Doctor of Medicine with a specialty in psychiatry.
+She also had a brief music career as singer and songwriter, performing under the stage name Ruby Desire.
+From 1990 to 2005, she pursued higher education and became a Doctor of Medicine with a specialty in psychiatry.

 Life and career

-Mallouk was born in Orangeville, Ontario, Canada on September 10, 1960.
-Her Palestinian father and her British mother, a naval officer, met and married in Beirut, Lebanon before moving to Canada.
-As a teenager, she became involved with the 1970s Punk movement and was particularly taken with Iggy Pop and was inspired by the book Rene Ricard: 1979–1980, and for those reasons she chose to move to New York City to become an artist, after attending art school at H.B.
+Mallouk was born in Orangeville, Ontario, Canada, on September 10, 1960.
+Her Palestinian father and British mother, a naval officer, met and married in Beirut before moving to Canada.
+As a teenager, Suzanne became involved with the 1970s Punk movement.
+Taken with Iggy Pop, in particular, and inspired by the book Rene Ricard: 1979–1980, she moved to New York City to become an artist, following art school at H.B.
 Beal in London, Ontario.

 Mallouk arrived in Manhattan on Valentine's Day in 1980 and spent the night at the Seville Hotel before relocating to the Martha Washington Hotel.
-Upon her arrival, Mallouk developed an anonymous telephone relationship with poet Rene Ricard, whose number she found in the phone book.
-Mallouk worked as a waitress at Max's Kansas City, then a cigarette girl at the Ritz.
+Upon her arrival, she developed an anonymous phone relationship with poet Rene Ricard, whose number she had found in the phone book.
+Mallouk worked as a waitress at Max's Kansas City, then as a cigarette girl at the Ritz.